The Private Wealth & Private Client Review: Finland

 Despite, for example, a broad network of tax treaties, the Finnish high-tax environment is, perhaps, unlikely to attract HNWIs to Finland.
 Other factors, such as safety, northern nature, stable institutions, low corruption and a renowned education system are, in this regard, more important assets for Finland.

 i Recent developments

-The worsening of the general tax atmosphere can also be seen in the fact that the Finnish general anti-avoidance rule (GAAR) is being applied ever more frequently.
+The worsening general tax atmosphere can also be seen in the fact that the Finnish general anti-avoidance rule (GAAR) is being applied ever more frequently.
 The GAAR now appears to be engaged in attacking practices that were previously widely considered acceptable.

 Another general trend in Finnish taxation over recent years is the increase of both tax rates and progressiveness.
 New tax brackets have been added at the high end of the scale for capital income, earned income, gift and inheritance tax.
-A reverse trend can be discerned in the taxation of corporations – the corporate income tax rate has gradually decreased and the present 20 per cent rate was introduced in 2014.
+A reverse trend can be discerned in the taxation of corporations – the corporate income tax rate has gradually decreased and the current 20 per cent rate was introduced in 2014.
 The focus of taxation is also shifting from taxation of income to the taxation of consumption, and the standard VAT rate is 24 per cent.
 Taxation with underlying environmental or health-related goals is common, for example, within excise taxation.3 Finland levied a wealth tax for a long time, until it was eliminated in 2006.
-At about the same time, the avoir fiscal dividend tax system was abolished because of its incompatibility with EC law.
+At about the same time, the avoir fiscal dividend tax system was abolished because of its incompatibility with EU law.